-I’m often asked by students or fellow colleagues, what are the best laptops for PLC programming.
+I’m often asked by engineering students what are the best laptops for PLC programming.
 I’ve been reluctant to do an article such as this due to the fact that technology changes at such a rapid rate.

 Before we get started I would like to apologize in advance to all the Mac folks out there.
-I will not be reviewing Macbooks in this article as I have not seen them make their way to the automation floor for the purposes of PLC programming or other automation type programming as of yet.
+We will not be reviewing Macbooks in this article as I have not seen them make their way to the automation floor for the purposes of PLC programming or other automation type programming as of yet.

 - Processing Power (CPU)

 - Screen Size